Nowadays, anyone can create an affordable website as cheap web hosting services continue to offer great promotions, discount codes and deals.

 If you want more than one website, higher storage and better performance, there are other plans available.
 However, every plan comes with over 35 StudioPress themes, transferable websites, an SSH gateway, automated SSL certificate, 24/7 live chat and lots more.

-When it comes to creating your own WordPress site, WP-Engine offers lots of how-to guides and recommendations so that you never get stuck.
+When it came to us creating our own WordPress site, WP Engine offers lots of how-to guides and recommendations so that we never got stuck in the process.
 And it further provides 24/7 support right around the year.